 Approximately six miles north of Tighnabruaich towards Kilfinan on the B8000.
-After turning right at the crossroads at Millhouse, follow the road past the turning to Ardmarnock, over the little bridge at the bottom.
+After turning right at the crossroads at Millhouse, follow the road past the turning to Ardmarnock, over the little bridge at the bottom of the hill.
 The next track on the left is unpaved and leads to Inveryne.